12 Best Places To Retire In Ontario 2023: Enjoy a Life of Freedom

 9. Tillsonburg

 If the ideal place for you to retire is a small town that offers a quiet and peaceful life, Tillsonburg might be a good option to consider.
 The town boasts a very small population, low property taxes, and a low crime rate.
-It also features the Tillson Community Centre Complex that offers several amenities you might like, including an indoor swimming pool.
+It also features the Tillson Community Centre Complex, which offers several amenities you might like, including an indoor swimming pool.

 The Tillsonburg District Memorial Hospital is an excellent medical facility.
 You can also find several retirement communities, including Dayspring Residence, Harvest Crossing Retirement Community, and Tillsonburg Retirement Residence.